-You can set up your bills so that they will all get paid at the beginning of the month (or before the beginning of the next month).
+You can set up your bills so they will all get paid at the beginning of the month (or before the beginning of the next month).
 This will make it easier to keep tabs on all of your bills.

 Easier to contribute to 401K/Retirement:

-It will be easier to set up retirement contributions to come from your once-a-month paycheck.
+It will be easier to set up retirement contributions from your once-a-month paycheck.
 You’ll be less likely to contribute only *IF* you have money at the end of the month because you’ll start with your whole paycheck upfront.